jglanz/AMD_OC_Ryzen/README.md

 Other groupings within the Kexts folder include the BT/Wifi kexts: AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareData, BrcmPatchRAM3, and BT4LEContinuityFixup.
 If you've swapped out the stock Intel BT module for a Mac-compatible version (as described here https://forum.amd-osx.com/viewtopic.php?p=53060#p53060), you'll want all of these enabled within the config.plist file.
 If you've added a PCIe BT/WiFi card such as the Fenvi FV-T919 (which has a Broadcom 94360CD), then most of these are optional.
 Other files will vary whether you're using a swapped BT (SBT) or PCIe BT (PCIeBT).
 These changes will be described below.

 The other grouping are the essential kexts: AppleALC, AppleMCEReporterDisabler, Lilu, SmallTreeIntel82576_mod, VirtualSMC and WhateverGreen (WEG).
 MacProMemoryNotificationDisabler is required for SMBIOS MacPro7,1.
 Within the config.plist file, in the Kernel section, Lilu must be first in order, followed by VirtualSMC.
-WEG should be present before other graphics related kext files.
+Similarly, WEG should be present before other graphics related kext files.

-NVMeFix (https://github.com/acidanthera/NVMeFix), ThunderboltReset (https://github.com/osy86/ThunderboltReset) and SMCAMDProcessor (https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up the power for TB3 and providing CPU temperature and frequency information.
-ACPIDebug (and the companion SSDT-RMDT.aml file will only be used to debug and trouble shoot TB3 SSDTs at a future date (they are both disabled and maybe deleted at your choice).
+NVMeFix (https://github.com/acidanthera/NVMeFix), ThunderboltReset (https://github.com/osy86/ThunderboltReset) and SMCAMDProcessor (https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up power for TB3, and providing CPU temperature and frequency information.
+ACPIDebug (and the companion SSDT-RMDT.aml file) will only be used to debug and trouble shoot TB3 SSDTs at a future date.
+Both of these files should presently be disabled and may be deleted at your choice.

 The above kext files may be updated independent of this repository using Hackintool, Kext Updater or OCBuilder.
+However, the kext files described in the next paragraph are unique to this build and should not normally need updating, especially by a third party source.
+Nor, should other USBPort kext files be used in conjunction with them.

-Two other kext files are included: USBPorts-X570-ASRock-CR and USBPorts-X570-ASRock-CR-PCIe_BT.
+The two other kext files included are USBPort injectors: USBPorts-X570-ASRock-CR and USBPorts-X570-ASRock-CR-PCIe_BT.
 These files inject the proper USB ports.
 (These file are not to be updated by outside apps.)
 The former is for SBT and the latter for PCIeBT.
 The default within the config.plist file is for PCIeBT, not SBT.
 In parallel to these are the two ACPI aml files SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC and SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC-PCIe_BT.
 Again, the latter is the default and enabled (and the former is disbled) in the config.plist file.
 Together, the PCIeBt disable the internal Intel BT device (removing it's USB power supply) to as not to interfere with the PCIe BT add-on card, which should be at slot-5.

 The Images folder contains a JPG of the main mobo layout including the slot descriptions.
-The other image shows the USB layout of the X570 Creator motherboard.
+The other image shows the USB layout of the X570 Creator motherboard, the slots referenced above.

 #### 3 BT Settings